 No later than the end of the spring semester, each member of the faculty will provide his or her Division Chair with a report of his or her professional activity during the previous twelve months.
-At a minimum, the report will summarize the individual's activity in teaching, service, and scholarship and professional development with comments on successes and challenges, and will set forth goals for the coming year.
+At a minimum, the report will summarize the individual's activity in teaching, service, and scholarship and professional development with comments on successes and challenges and will set forth goals for the coming year.
 Criteria pertinent to the assessment of accomplishments in teaching, service, and scholarship and professional development relevant to each rank are described in the appropriate section of this document.
 The body of the report is limited to a length of five pages.
-Please see section VIII (for tenure-track faculty members) and section XVII (for lecture-track faculty members) for additional materials that are to be submitted with the annual report.
+Please see section VIII (for tenure-track faculty members) and section XVII (for teaching-track faculty members) for additional materials that are to be submitted with the annual report.

-Division Chairs will meet with each faculty member to review his or her annual report, this meeting occurring normally prior to summer break.
-This provides an opportunity for discussion and clarification of specific elements of the report.
-The Chair then provides a brief written commentary on the report and the faculty member's activities to the Dean of Academic Affairs.
+After tenure-track faculty have submitted their annual reports, the tenured members of their Division meet to discuss the reports; after teaching-track faculty have submitted their annual reports, the tenured members and Teaching Professors of their Division meet to discuss the reports.
+The Chair then provides a brief written commentary on the report and the faculty member's activities to the Senior Associate Dean for Academic Affairs.
 These commentaries will be both formative and summative in nature.
-In the case of untenured faculty members, the letter will serve as the academic division letter to the faculty member and will thus be shared with the faculty member.
-In the case of tenured faculty members, the written commentary will be a confidential letter to the Dean of Academic Affairs and will thus not be shared with the faculty member.
-The Dean of Academic Affairs reviews each faculty member's annual report and the Division Chair's commentary, and provides a written assessment of the faculty member's accomplishments in letter format to the faculty member.
+In the case of untenured faculty members and assistant teaching professors, the letter will serve as the academic division letter to the faculty member and will thus be shared with the faculty member.
+In the case of tenured faculty members, the written commentary will be a confidential letter to the Senior Associate Dean for Academic Affairs and will thus not be shared with the faculty member.
+The Senior Associate Dean for Academic Affairs reviews each faculty member's annual report and the Division Chair's commentary and provides a written assessment of the faculty member's accomplishments in letter format to the faculty member.
 In the case of untenured faculty members, these letters are shared with the Division Chair.
-In the case of tenured faculty members, these letters will not be shared with the Division Chair.
-The Dean of Academic Affairs incorporates this information in setting faculty salary increments for the coming year and to assess an individual's readiness for promotion.
+In the case of tenured faculty members, Associate Teaching Professors, and Teaching Professors, these letters will not be shared with the Division Chair.
+The Senior Associate Dean for Academic Affairs incorporates this information in setting faculty salary increments for the coming year and to assess an individual's readiness for promotion.

-Annual reports of the faculty, the Division Chair's letters, and the Dean's assessment letters become part of the faculty member's personnel record and are retained in the office of the Dean of Academic Affairs.
+Annual reports of the faculty, the Division Chair's letters, and the Dean's assessment letters become part of the faculty member's personnel record and are retained in the office of the Senior Associate Dean for Academic Affairs.